List of Blake's 7 characters: Avon's possible survival

 Paul Darrow purchased the rights to the show and was originally part of the early 2000s project which would have been called Blake's 7: A Legacy Reborn.
 Reportedly, Darrow would have made an appearance as an aged Avon in what he described as "Napoleonic Exile" on a penal planet, his exploits long forgotten, most or all of the others long dead.
 (This scenario is close to one described by Blake's 7 creator Terry Nation.)
 Avon would have passed the torch on to a new group of escaped prisoners who would become the new Seven.
-It was not clear if Avon was to be their leader or he was to die.
-Owing to creative differences, Darrow left the project and since the actor's passing in 2019 there has been no further news.
+Avon might have become their leader or instead died; this was not clearly stated.
+Owing to creative differences, Darrow left the project; and since the actor's death in 2019 there has been no further news about the idea.

-Doctor Who/Blake's 7 crossover CD audio play series Kaldor City, featured the character Kaston Iago, played by Darrow, whom many fans of the series assumed to be Avon under an alias.
-Lance Parkin's 2012 edition of his Doctor Who chronology book AHistory: An Unofficial History of the Doctor Who Universe included an account of Avon/Iago's past career leading a group of rebels, ending with the Gauda Prime shootout which "Iago" survived by shooting out the lights so that, in the darkness and confusion, Federation guards shot each other down.
+Kaldor City, a spin-off audio play series featuring elements from both Doctor Who and Blake's 7 created by Chris Boucher, who had written for both series, features the character of Kaston Iago, played by Darrow, widely thought to be Avon under an alias for Avon.
+(Under copyright law, Boucher did not have the legal right to make use of Avon, a character he did not create.)
+Lance Parkin's 2012 edition of his Doctor Who book A History: An Unofficial History of the Doctor Who Universe includes speculation as to how Avon/Iago could have survived the ending of "Blake" by shooting out the Gauda Prime base lights then dropping to the ground and letting the guards confusedly shoot each other down.

-The 2013 novel Lucifer, written by Darrow, was released in both printed and audiobook (read by Darrow, ISBN 978-1-78178-110-4) It posits how Avon alone survived and picks up his adventures 20 years afterwards, where Avon finds himself stranded on a planet of outlaws and must escape.
-The old Federation has fallen to be reformed under the leadership of the four leaders known as The Quartet (two male former military leaders, a male economist and Dr. Pandora S [a ruthlessly ambitious female scientist]) who co-exist in an uneasy alliance.
-Avon has been living in exile; even though he has no ship or shipmates to help him, he has his own plans and agendas for survival.
-Old enemies (including Servalan) and dangerous new ones (including Gabriella, Travis' daughter) appear.
-At the end of this adventure, Servalan and Avon have their final confrontation, with Servalan wanting to know the location of Orac.
+The 2013 novel Lucifer, written by Darrow, was released in both printed and audiobook (read by Darrow, ISBN 978-1-78178-110-4) It posits that Avon alone survived and picks up his adventures 20 years afterwards.
+The old Federation has fallen to be reformed under the leadership of the four leaders known as the Quartet, in an uneasy alliance.
+Old enemies (including Servalan) and new ones (including Gabriella, Travis' daughter) appear.